mtill/py-markdown-journal/README.md

 # py-markdown-journal
-tools for markdown-based journalling
+wiki+blogging software for markdown-based journalling

 ## Idea
 When jotting down your (meeting) notes, you usually don't have the time to think much about where exactly to put them and how to organize your notes.
-This small toolkit enables you to simply write down all of your meeting minutes, ideas, thoughts, and other notes in chronological order, in one simple file (or more files, if you prefer).
+This small tool enables you to simply write down all of your meeting minutes, ideas, thoughts, and other notes in chronological order, in one simple file (or more files, if you prefer).
-Instead of thinking about file structures, you simply put everything in one place and tag your daily notes.
+Instead of thinking about file structures, you simply put it in one place and tag your daily notes.

-The compile\_notes-script then moves tagged entries from your jornal to dedicated files, i.e., for each **topic tag**, a dedicated markdown file is generated, subsuming all relevant journal entries.

-All words starting with an "x" are considered as a **topic tag**, e.g., by adding the word "xideas" somewhere in your journal, the respective tag is assigned to that journal entry.
+All words starting with an "x" are considered as a **tag**, e.g., by adding the word "xideas" somewhere in your journal, the respective tag is assigned to that journal entry.

-## Example for the journal file
-## 20240201 xjournalling telephone call with expert group
-- the following ideas have been discussed:
-  - the new journalling method improves productivity by 10%
-  - ...

-## 20240203 xinbox meeting with boss
-- important things to do:
-  - write technical concept for requirements engineering
-  - send mail to Robert

-Note here that **topic tags** start with "x".
-(This prefix was chosen due to the fact that autocompletion does not work with non-alphabet characters in my favorite editor.)

-Now, run the compile\_notes script and it will generate a nicely formatted summary that's easy to scroll through.
+## how to run
+run the __notesserver.py__ script.
+Optionally, the following parameters can be exported:
+    NOTEBOOK_PATH
+    NOTEBOOK_NAME
+    EDITOR_COMMAND